itamarrosenblum/Dog-API/README.md

 ## Description 📝
 Trying out the Dog API.
+- The internet's biggest collection of open source dog pictures.
-- Original dataset taken from the the Stanford Dogs Dataset.
+- Original dataset is taken from the the Stanford Dogs Dataset.

 For the full API documentation, <strong><a href="https://dog.ceo/dog-api/about">Click Here</a></strong>.